MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 ms.devlang:   NA
 ---

-**These instructions are subject to change as we are working with the Keras maintainers to integrate the CNTK backend in the official Keras repository**.
+**These instructions are subject to change as we are working with the Keras maintainers to integrate the CNTK back end in the official Keras repository**.

 # Using CNTK with Keras (Beta)

-We are happy to bring CNTK as a backend for Keras as a beta release to our fans asking for this feature.
+We are happy to bring CNTK as a back end for Keras as a beta release to our fans asking for this feature.
 While there is still feature and performance work remaining to be done, we appreciate early feedback that would help us bake Keras support.
 Here are the instructions for you to follow.

-## Enable CNTK as Keras backend
+## Enable CNTK as Keras back end

 We assume you have followed the Anaconda installation instructions on your Windows or Linux machines.